 The level of protection provided by RPE is dependent upon it being used correctly in the right environment.
-This is ensured through a combination of line manager supervision, independent inspection and peer checking.
-Peer checking is probably the most effective method in that it occurs on every RPE task involving more than one person.
-It is informal and results are not recorded, but it enables users to check each other's equipment more thoroughly than they could do themselves and provide feedback to each other to reinforce correct standards.
+This is ensured through a combination of line manager supervision, independent inspection, self and peer checking.
+Peer checking is an effective method as it occurs on every RPE task involving more than one person.
+If there is no peer available, an equivalent standard of checking could be achieved by utilising an appropriately positioned mirror.
+Checks would include head harness position, hair in the face seal, etc.